armgabrielyan/ysu-programming-with-python-course/README.md

-# ysu-programming-with-python-course
+# Programming with Python course

-Programming with python course taught at Yerevan State University
+Resources related to "Programming with Python" course taught at Yerevan State University.